How to Forecast your Site’s Organic Traffic

 We ended up with 3 forecast scenarios:

-For the report template in Data Studio, Ryan added detailed context to each chart – so that a new colleague or customer could pick up the report and read it without confusion.
+For the report template in Data Studio, we add written context to each chart - so that a new colleague or customer could pick up the report and read it without confusion.

 traffic projection screens